 MSRE graduates are exempt from the Florida Real Estate Commission(FREC) Course I, 45-Hour Postlicensing, FREC Course II and the 60-Hour Postlicensing courses.
 In lieu of submitting certificates of completion for each respective state-mandated course as required for initial licensing or license renewals, MSRE licensing candidate must submit his or her official school transcript evidencing the earned graduate degree in real estate for credit toward the respective FREC courses.
 The candidate must still apply and be approved for licensure at each license level (sales and broker), take and pass the required state-administered exams for licensure,and pay all associated licensing, examination and other fees.

-In addition to mentoring by the high level real estate industry leaders who populate our Real Estate Advisory Board, MSRE female students also have the opportunity to connect with female MSRE Alumni & female Advisory Board, who are working in real estate and responsive to students’ questions about the real estate industry and job search strategies.
+In addition to mentoring by the high-level real estate industry leaders who populate our Real Estate Advisory Board, MSRE female students also have the opportunity to connect with female MSRE Alumni & female Advisory Board, who are working in real estate and responsive to students’ questions about the real estate industry and job search strategies.
+Learn more by contacting the WRES Leadership.

 The Real Estate Society, through the help of leading industry professionals, teaches its members about the diverse field of real estate, and in the process, creates a community of like-minded individuals who are focused on learning, creating meaningful relationships, and developing professionally.